 * Antenna (feature)

 The accurate version of Antenna's founding events are as follows:

 * Jimmy Barker had the idea to create a music video venue in Memphis after visiting the Mudd Club in New York City in late 1980.
-Accompanying him was his then girlfriend, Melody Danielson.
+Accompanying him was his then girlfriend, the late Melody Danielson.